gautiernguyen/FRIdAY/README.md

 # FRIdAY
-Routines to adapt a YOLO algorithm to the automatic detection of magnetosheath flux ropes
+In this repo, you will find routines to adapt a YOLO algorithm to the automatic detection of magnetosheath flux ropes